 This all matters.
-Well, maybe not for normal Homo sapiens, but for those of us nerds who really are concerned with knowing as closely as possible how any given critter is classified.
+Well, maybe not to normal Homo sapiens, but to those of us nerds who really are concerned with knowing as closely as possible how any given critter is classified.
 Let’s face it: When telling your neighbor what’s climbing up his back, a “big ol’ red & black slimey, bitey-lookin’ thing” will still suffice.

 *👆 The yellow garden spider (see what I did there?) is presumably called the “writing spider” ’round these parts because they spin a stabilimentum: i.e. a zigzag thickening of silk in the center of their their web, whereupon they rest.
 Local legend has it that if the spider writes your name in that zigzag, you’ll die that very night!